NY Senate District 6

 Massapequa served as a resort, attracting such notables to its lavish Vanderwater Hotel as President Chester A. Arthur, and Civil War General "Fighting Joe" Hooker.
 In the 1920s, much of Massapequa's land was being purchased by developers to satisfy a growing need for housing.

 The site which now houses Sunrise Mall, used to host Frank Buck's Jungle Camp.
 Frank Buck would collect animals for zoos and circuses until he decided to open an attraction of his own in Massapequa.
 This Jungle Camp displayed all kinds of animals, including elephants, lions and other exotic animals.
 The main attraction was the 75-foot Monkey Mountain.
 It was a mini-island surrounded by a mote, which housed 500 rhesus monkeys until August 22, 1935, when a workman left a plank over the moat and 150 monkeys escaped and scattered all over Long Island.

 Malverne Read More

-Malverne was originally settled by the Rockaway Indians with the current Ocean Avenue serving as an Indian path.
-During the 1790’s, the Cornwell family first settled here and began farming the area.
+Malverne was originally home to Rockaway Native Americans.
+During the 1790’s, the Cornwell family first settled and began farming the area.

-The spelling of the name was originally Malvern, minus the “e”, but when the Long Island Rail Road started service here they spelled the name Malverne, with the "e".
-Although efforts were made to fix the spelling error, the village changed the name to Malverne which indicated how vital rail service was to villages across the country and how influential their presence was felt.
+The spelling of the name was originally Malvern, minus the “e”, but when the Long Island Rail Road started service, they spelled the name Malverne, with an added "e".
+Although efforts were made to fix the spelling error, the village officially changed the name to Malverne, which indicated how vital rail service was to villages across the country and how influential their presence was felt.

 Malverne’s growth has been credited to two major events – the selling of farm land for development and the Long Island Rail Road.
 Currently, there are over 3,000 homes in the village and many residents commute to New York City via the two Long Island Rail Road stations in the village.
 These are the Malverne and Westwood stations which are both located on the West Hempstead Branch.